linkerd/website/linkerd.io/content/2.12/tasks/distributed-tracing.md

 ### Ingress

-The ingress is an especially important component for distributed tracing because it creates the root span of each trace and is responsible for deciding if that trace should be sampled or not.
+The ingress is an especially important component for distributed tracing because it typically creates the root span of each trace and is responsible for deciding if that trace should be sampled or not.
 Having the ingress make all sampling decisions ensures that either an entire trace is sampled or none of it is, and avoids creating "partial traces".

 Distributed tracing systems all rely on services to propagate metadata about the current trace from requests that they receive to requests that they send.
 This